oroinc/documentation/crm/dev_guide/ui/layout.rst

     	  - 'bundles/acmenew/css/another-styles.scss'
         output: 'css/acme.css'

-Use corresponding placeholder to put compiled CSS file to the head of a document
+Use the corresponding placeholder to put compiled CSS file to the head of your document

 .. code-block:: yaml
     :linenos: